-If you have not done so already, generate wall framing in the plan.
+If you have not done so already, go ahead and generate wall framing in the plan.

 Select Build> Framing> Build Framing from the menu, and on the Wall panel of the Build Framing dialog, check the box beside Build Wall Framing and click OK.

-Click the Select Objects button, then click on the door to select it and click the Open Object edit button.
+Click the Select Objects button, click on a door to select it, and click the Open Object edit button.
 On the Framing panel of the Door Specification dialog:

 Click the radio button beside Lock End to prevent the top edge of the selected trimmer from moving.

-Specify the Length as the total noted for the hinged door in step 2, above.
+Specify the Length as the total noted for the door in step 2, above.

 Click OK to close the dialog and apply your change.